-You can connect the projector to any IBM compatible PC.
+You can connect the projector to any IBM-compatible PC.
 This section includes instructions for the following:

-- Connecting the computer cable and computer monitor cable - Connecting the mouse cable (if you want to use the remote control as a mouse) - Connecting the audio cable (if you'll be projecting with audio)
+- Connecting the computer cable - Connecting the mouse cable (if you want to use the remote control as a mouse) - Connecting the audio cable (if you'll be projecting with audio)

 Follow the steps in each section for the cables you need to connect.
-Before beginning, turn off the projector and computer if they are on.
+Before beginning, make sure the projector and computer are turned off.
+If you need help with positioning the projector, see page 10.

-Connecting the Computer and Monitor Cables
+Connecting the Computer Cable